Kovoun/Kovoun/README.md

 # 💫 About Me:
-🧑‍💻 I'm an 18 year old Front-end developer and I'm studying Information Technology in high school.
+🧑‍💻 I'm an 18 year old front-end developer studying high school information technology.
 <br>
 ⚡️ 2 and a half years of frontend development experience.
 <br>